 Penalty: $5 000.

-(1a) In subsection (1) “dealer” includes any person carrying on the business of a wrecker of motor vehicles or of buying or selling vehicles for which a dealer’s licence is not required under this Act, and in relation to such a person —
+(1a) In subsection (1) deale” includes any person carrying on the business of a wrecker of motor vehicles or of buying or selling vehicles for which a dealer’s licence is not required under this Act, and in relation to such a person —

-(a) the terms “yard manager” and “salesperson” mean an employee of the person; and
+(a) the terms yard manager and salesperson mean an employee of the person; and

-(b) the term “authorised premises” means the premises at which that person carries on business.
+(b) the term authorised premises means the premises at which that person carries on business.

 (2) Notwithstanding the provisions of any other Act, an unlicensed vehicle may be driven on a road by a person acting under the authority of subsection (1).